-The SIP and SIPS (from here on collectively referred to as SIP(s) URI(s), as defined in [6] and tel URI as defined in Section 7.1 MUST be supported in the Request-URI.
+The SIP URI as defined in [6] and tel URI as defined in Section 7.1 MUST be supported in the Request-URI.

-When generating an initial INVITE for a basic telephone call, the Request-URI SHOULD identify the called party using a tel URI or by using the telephone-subscriber syntax (i.e., "user=phone") in a SIP or SIPS URI.
+When generating an initial INVITE for a basic telephone call, the Request-URI SHOULD identify the called party using a tel URI or by using the telephone-subscriber syntax (i.e., "user=phone") in a SIP URI.
 Refer to Section 8.3 for details on forming the associated Request-URI.